Sumedh220122/EduMentor-AI/README.md

    ```

 You can get your Cohere API key for free at: https://cohere.com/<br>
-You can get your TAVILY API KEY for free at: https://www.tavily.com/<br>
-You can get your Rapid api api key for free at: https://www.rapidapi.com

 **Future Enhancements(In progress)**
 1. Make use of text summarizers to summarize and shorten learning material